daneb/blog/_posts/2022-04-18-emacs-for-the-win.markdown

 ### Emacs joy

 But despite the smooth experience and easy configuration of VsCode, I just couldn't push past the missing workflow, the keyboard shortcuts and the design.
-I will take my hat of to the amazing VsCode community is amazing, they have even taken some of the best things about Emacs and incorporated it, like [Magit](https://marketplace.visualstudio.com/items?itemName=kahole.magit) and an almost [Org Roam](https://vscode-org-mode.github.io/vscode-org-mode/) or [Custom second brain](https://hodgkins.io/vscode-second-brain).
+I will take my hat of to the amazing VsCode community, they have even taken some of the best things about Emacs and incorporated it, like [Magit](https://marketplace.visualstudio.com/items?itemName=kahole.magit) and an almost [Org Roam](https://vscode-org-mode.github.io/vscode-org-mode/) or [Custom second brain](https://hodgkins.io/vscode-second-brain).

 So I scratched the itch and found that I could significantly improve performance using [MSYS2](https://www.msys2.org/).
 While this is based of Cygwin, it first natively compiles and leverages off Cygwin secondarily.